Peeragogy/Peeragogy.github.io/researching.md

-Programs (UROP) which offer financial awards to undergraduate students, which enable them to collaborate with faculty on specialized research projects in their joint field of interest, or to do original work on their won.
+Programs (UROP) which offer financial awards to undergraduate students, which enable them to collaborate with faculty on specialized research projects in their joint field of interest, or to do original work on their own.
 These programs make it possible for students to make research a part of their background.
 In particular, such programs give students a chance to see what it is like to work on open problems (usually the problems devised by the program administrator or principal investigator;